What is the meaning of the trailing number in the streamer's name on the network?

 There are different ways to access this page:

-You can then copy this IP address in a Web browser’s address bar.
+You can then directly click the IP address or copy-paste it in a Web browser’s address bar.

 This done, you will access the page “Update and Configuration”.